Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Home and road insights

-- The Browns had one win ATS (1-1) as 7-point favorites or greater at home last season.
+- The Browns were winless ATS (0-1) as 7.5-point favorites or greater at home last year.

 - Last year, Cleveland went over the total in five of eight games at home.

-- Away from home last season, Chicago was 5-3 overall and 5-3 against the spread.
+- In away games last season, Chicago was 5-3 overall and 5-3 against the spread.

-- Away from home, the Bears were unbeaten ATS (1-0) as 7-point underdogs or more.
+- Away from home, the Bears were unbeaten ATS (1-0) as 7.5-point underdogs or more.

-- In eight road games last season, Chicago went over the total five times.
+- Last season, in eight road games, Chicago went over the total five times.

 Powered by Data Skrive.